bw-math/bw-math/docs/source/notes/probability/01_COMBINATORICS.rst

         :width: 60%
         :align: center

+    The outfits we can pick are formed by first picking a shirt from the set of shirts, and then picking a pair of pants from the set of pants.
 The first set contains four elements and the second set contains three elements.
-Therefore,
+Therefore, by the **Counting Principle**, the total number of outfits is the product of the two cardinalities, :math:`4 \cdot 3 = 12`.

 .. warning::

     We state the hypothesis and conclusion of the **Counting Principle** in precise symbols below,